nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `del-doc INDEX`

 * Deletes the doctor at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed doctor list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `del-doc 2` deletes the 2nd doctor in the address book.
+* `list-doc` followed by `del-doc 2` deletes the 2nd doctor in the address book.
-* `find-doc Gabriel` followed by `delete 1` deletes the 1st doctor in the results of the `find-doc` command.
+* `find-doc Gabriel` followed by `del-doc 1` deletes the 1st doctor in the results of the `find-doc` command.
+*
+### Deleting a patient : `del-ptn`

+Deletes the specified patient from the address book.

+Format: `del-ptn INDEX`

+* Deletes the patient at the specified `INDEX`.
+* The index refers to the index number shown in the displayed patient list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list-ptn` followed by `del-ptn 2` deletes the 2nd patient in the address book.
+* `find-ptn Gabriel` followed by `del-ptn 1` deletes the 1st patient in the results of the `find-ptn` command.

 ### Finding a doctor